SuTang21/evaluate-newsarticle-nlp/README.md

 This is a Udacity Front-end Web Development project.

+## Information

+Project was built using vanilla js and bundled with webpack.

 ## Installation

-Clone repository using the following command:
+To edit file, clone repository using the following command:

 ```bash
 git clone https://github.com/<github username>/4-evaluate-news-article-w-nlp.git